- Do other southeastern communities have mountain bike trails?

 - With regards to mountain biking, will we be competing for riders with other nearby trails (like Chewacla in Auburn)?

-- Do we really need 25 miles of trail?
+- Do we really need that many miles of trail?

 - Tell me more about the synergy with Whitewater.